eshwarhs/SP500-Sustainability-Scorer/README.md

 ## Project description

-In this project we develop a sustainability indicator for the s&p500 companies.
-The sustainability of companies is assesesd by their impact on environment, society and future financial health of the company.To this end we gathered crucial sustainability parameters and use them to generate a weighted sustainability score for each company.
-This data is then displayed using a custom built web interface.
+In this project, we develop a sustainability indicator for the S&P500 companies.
+The sustainability of companies is assessed by their impact on the environment, society and the future financial health of the company.
+To this end, we gathered crucial sustainability parameters and used them to generate a weighted sustainability score for each company.
+This data is then displayed using a custom-built web interface.

 The dataset has the following columns:
-* Ticker: unique series of letters assigned to a security for trading purposes.
+* Ticker: a unique series of letters assigned to a security for trading purposes.
-* Name: resistered name of the securities being traded
+* Name: registered name of the securities being traded
-* ESG risk score:
+* ESG risk score: ESG Risk Ratings assess the degree to which a company’s enterprise business value is at risk driven by environmental, social and governance issues.
+The rating employs a two-dimensional framework that combines an assessment of a company’s exposure to industry-specific material ESG issues with an assessment of how well the company is managing those issues.
+The final ESG Risk Ratings scores are a measure of unmanaged risk on an absolute scale of 0-100, with a lower score signalling less unmanaged ESG Risk.
+[Sustainalytics](https://www.sustainalytics.com/)
-* Environment risk score:
+* Environment risk score: a score that reflects the environmental risk of companies
-* Social risk score:
+* Social risk score: a score that reflects the social risk of companies
-* Governance risk score:
+* Governance risk score: a score that reflects the governance risk of companies
-* Controversy level:
+* Controversy level: Sustainalytics’ Controversies Research identifies companies involved in incidents and events that may negatively impact stakeholders, the environment or the company’s operations.
+Controversies are rated on a scale from one to five with five denoting the most serious controversies with the largest potential impact.
-* CDP (Carbon Disclosure Project) score:
+* CDP (Carbon Disclosure Project) score: A [CDP](https://www.cdp.net/en/scores/cdp-scores-explained) score is a snapshot of a company's environmental disclosure and performance.
+A score from D- to A is given to companies based on their responses to one or more of the climate change, forests and water security questionnaires.

 ## Methodology

-* First  the list of s&p500 companies is prepared by scrapping the Wikipedia page.
-It is handled by script snp500_list.py.
+* Prepare a list of S&P500 companies by scrapping the Wikipedia page.
-* Then, all the required parameters are scrapped from Google Finance and Yahoo Finance websites.
-All this data is then saved as CSV file for easy handling.The overall sustainability score is then calculated by aggregating the sum of normalized ESG, Controversies and CDP scores.
+* The parameters ESG risk score, Environment risk score, Social risk score, Governance risk score and Controversy levels are scrapped from Yahoo Finance.
+Other parameters are scrapped from the Google Finance website.
+All this data is then saved as a CSV file for easy handling.
+The overall sustainability score is then calculated by aggregating the sum of normalized ESG, Controversies and CDP scores.
 All this is handled by script sustainability_scorer.py.
 * The gathered information is then displayed on an interactive webpage.

 ## Usage
-* install the required libraries
+* Install the required libraries
   ```
   pip install -r requirements.txt
   ```
-* generate the s&p500 companies list by running the snp500_list.py script
+* Generate the s&p500 companies list by running the snp500_list.py script
   ```
   python snp500_list.py
   ```
-* next, gather the dataset and calculate sustainability scores by running the sustainability_scorer.py script
+* Next, gather the dataset and calculate sustainability scores by running the sustainability_scorer.py script
   ```
   python sustainability_scorer.py
   ```